Pu Junjin

 "Kevin" Pu Junjin (蒲俊錦 (Pú Jùnjǐn); born 17 June 1984) is a Chinese racing driver currently competing in the TCR Asia Series.
 Having previously competed in the Asian Formula Renault Series, Asian Le Mans Series and European Le Mans Series amongst others.

 Racing career

 Pu began his career in 2011 in karting.
-In 2012 he switched to the Volkswagen Scirocco R Cup China.
-He raced in the Formula Masters China championship from 2013–14, at the same time he also competed in the Asian Le Mans Series finishing 2nd in the LMP2 championship standings in 2014.
-In 2014 he also in raced in the Asian Formula Renault Series, he finished the season 4th in the championship standings.
-In 2015 he switched to the European Le Mans Series finishing 10th in the championship standings that year.
+In 2012, he switched to the Volkswagen Scirocco R Cup China.
+He raced in the Formula Masters China championship from 2013–14, at the same time he also competed in the Asian Le Mans Series finishing second in the LMP2 championship standings in 2014.
+In 2014, he also in raced in the Asian Formula Renault Series, he finished the season fourth in the championship standings.
+In 2015, he switched to the European Le Mans Series finishing tenth in the championship standings that year.

-In October 2015 it was announced that he would race in the TCR Asia Series & TCR International Series, driving a SEAT León Cup Racer for Asia Racing Team.
+In October 2015, it was announced that Pu would race in the TCR Asia Series & TCR International Series, driving a SEAT León Cup Racer for Asia Racing Team.